 Placing Hope in Storytelling

 When I was younger, my dad introduced me to the amazing world of comic books and how it could make me believe in anything.
 My first comic book obsession was The Amazing Spider-Man.
 This superhero tale taught me about hope, values, resilience, and how to stand up for myself.
 As a media graduate, heroes and mythology have increasingly influenced my writing works.
-I see movies as my safe place and I enjoy writing reviews of movies, documentaries, and books, as well as opinion
+I see movies as my safe place and I enjoy writing reviews of movies, documentaries, and books, as well as opinion pieces, success stories, tales, and novels.

 I aspire to be an influential author and I would like to continue analyzing pop culture.
 Like addressing how Forrest Gump completely changed how we face autism, how Pretty Woman made us feel like there is a Cinderella inside of all of us, and how Speak exposed common sexual abuse.
 Through my works I celebrate the power of fiction and I want to be part of the creation of new heroes and make sure the future generation experience great quality fiction and hope for “happy endings.”